 This episode had it all; Chalky, Nucky not moping around with a floosie, the New York crowd, Capone, Van Alden (who would have thought he’d become a favorite?), and most importantly, no Gillian.
 It was a wonderfully written episode that drew you in and unlike other episodes that have felt disjointed when so many groups are involved, it flowed quite well.
 As awful as Owen being dead is, it was perfectly done and as much as I loved the Easter dinner episode, this one was even better.
 I might have to step out on the limb and give it a five out of five.

 It takes a lot to make an episode where a major character dies a favorite, but I think this one did just that.
-Now if Mickey had been the one who died instead, this episode would be an 17 out of 5.
+Now if Mickey had been the one who died instead, this episode would be a 17 out of 5.
 How is he still alive?!?!?!

-Until next time Boardwalk fans, here’s some kleenex to dry your tears and get some Gatorade to replenish your lost fluids.
+Until next time Boardwalk fans, here’s some Kleenex to dry your tears and get some Gatorade to replenish your lost fluids.
 We will get through this together.